ereverter/bertsum-hf/README.md

 ## Converting Abstractive to Extractive

 There is a lack of datasets available to train models for the extractive summarization task.
 Thus, the [`abs_to_ext.py`](https://github.com/eReverter/bertsum-hf/blob/main/abs_to_ext.py) script allows you to convert existing datasets designed for abstractive summarization tasks to a format suitable for extractive tasks.
-This conversion is achieved through a greedy algorithm based on Liu (2019), maximizing the ROUGE score by iteratively adding sentences to the extractive summary.
+This conversion is achieved through a greedy algorithm from Liu (2019), maximizing the ROUGE score by iteratively adding sentences to the extractive summary.
 Alas, the extractive summaries are biased towards the first sentences of the context, but checking every possible combination is not feasible.

 To convert a dataset, you can use the following command: